arturictus/erlash/README.md

 Erlash is a easy way to create meaningful errors.
 The ruby implementation for errors is hard and tedious to create errors that explain what exactly the error was.
-In production you can find errors that do not explain the context that made the error occur finding errors like:
+In production you can find errors that do not explain the context and gives you no clue what's going on.

+You can find errors like:

 ```
 ValidationError: